antoniomika/sish/docs/posts/cli.md

       --tcp-load-balancer                                       Enable the TCP load balancer (multiple clients can bind the same port)
       --time-format string                                      The time format to use for both HTTP and general log messages (default "2006/01/02 - 15:04:05")
       --verify-dns                                              Verify DNS information for hosts and ensure it matches a connecting users sha256 key fingerprint (default true)
-      --verify-ssl                                              Verify SSL certificates made on proxied HTTP connections (default true)
+      --verify-dns-subdomains                                   When verifying DNS information for a host, match any key fingerprint up the hierarchy of subdomains, instead of only verifying for the specified host --verify-ssl                                              Verify SSL certificates made on proxied HTTP connections (default true)
   -v, --version                                                 version for sish -y, --whitelisted-countries string                            A comma separated list of whitelisted countries.
 Applies to HTTP, TCP, and SSH connections